ASD-Blueprint/desktop.gov.au/program/engagement/key-messaging.md

 * Now that you have transitioned to the new ways of working, you should be starting to see the benefits of a MWP, as well as a secure and validated WoG approach
 * MO365 is a cloud-based platform that uses tools from Microsoft O365 and it will continue to improve our ways of working through real time collaboration, efficiency and security
 * You will continue to receive communications about our new platform, key timing as well as more options for virtual and in-person training
-* We’re really excited to continue this journey together and support you as you embrace our new ways of working.
+* We're really excited to continue this journey together and support you as you embrace our new ways of working.

 #### Our user personas